sirishacyd/sirisha/README.md

 ### Hi there, I'm sirisha 👋

-I am a graduate student at san jose state university, currently pursuing masters in software engineering with specialization in cloud and mobile computing..
+I am a graduate student at san jose state university, currently pursuing masters in software engineering with specialization in cloud and mobile computing.

 <h3 align="center"></h3>